Y-Sui/Semantic-Parsing-for-KGQA/README.md

 python inference.py
 ```

-1. We reload the tokenzier and model from the obtained pretrained model, and obtain the generated core inferential chain:
+1. Reload the tokenzier and model from the obtained pretrained model, and obtain the generated core inferential chain:
 ```python
 # reload the tokenzier and model from the obtained pretrained model
 tokenizer = AutoTokenizer.from_pretrained("checkpoint/t5-base")